totovr/SimpleOpenNI/README.md

 This is a library created by Max Rheiner and his Project: https://code.google.com/archive/p/simple-openni/

-# You can find the SimpleOpenni repository updated in this branch:
+# You can find the SimpleOpenni repository updated and the instructions to use it in this branch:

     https://github.com/totovr/SimpleOpenni/tree/Processing_3.3.6